PeijinV5/HE2RNA_code/HE2RNA_ReadMe_Peijin.md

 # This file is the instruction for running the HE2RNA code on Great Lakes
-# Created by Peijin Han on Jan 29, 2021
 # Note that you probably need to specify the correct path

 # Gene expression prediction